1RandomDev/showly-oss/README.md

 omdbApiKey="your omdb api key" redditClientId="your reddit client id"
 ```
-5. Generate your own Firebase `google-services.json` file and put it in the `/app` directory.
-6. Rebuild and start the app.
+5. Rebuild and start the app.

 ## Issues & Contributions